AxionFN/.github/profile/README.md

-# A OGFN Organization for Axion
+# An OGFN Organization for Axion